dotnet/dotNext/docs/features/ami/index.md

 Some of the commands may produce output in the form of plain text.

-In interactive mode, administrator can use standard flags `-h` or `--help` to get help for the commands or subcommands.
+In interactive mode, administrator can use standard flags `-h`, `--help`, or command `help` to get help for the commands or subcommands.

 # AMI Hosting
 AMI is supported for the application with or without Dependency Injection support.
 For simplicity, all code examples implies DI enabled.